12th September, 2019

 You may be able to get more information on the exposure level and type of asbestos from sampling carried out by an asbestos surveyor after the incident, and this should be recorded along with the length of duration.

-Unfortunately there are no tests that can determine if asbestos fibres have been inhaled, as it will take a number of years before damage may develop and show up on chest x-rays.
+Unfortunately, there are no tests that can determine if asbestos fibres have been inhaled, as it will take several years before damage may develop and show up on chest X-rays.

 Finding out you may have been exposed to asbestos can be extremely worrying.
 We sometimes get asked for legal advice following asbestos exposure.
 As an online service, we can't provide health and safety or legal advice, as we don't act as consultants or solicitors.
 We haven't inspected your workplace, procedures or tested the asbestos materials.